scicloj/notespace/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/scicloj/notespace.svg)](https://clojars.org/scicloj/notespace)

+## Status

+Update, 2022-04-24: The Notespace project is currently on hold.

+### The broader picture

+The field of Clojure visual tools is growing rapidly, and it seems that there are very basic questions to be figured out about the future directions: compatibility and conventions across tools, and a lightweight workflow to answer basic needs of sharing and reusing code examples.

+Some of these questions are addressed by a separate project -- [Clay](https://github.com/scicloj/clay), which is the current focus of daslu, the Notespace maintainer.

+A few of us meet regularly at the [visual-tools group](https://scicloj.github.io/docs/community/groups/visual-tools/) to collaborate on those issues and more exciting ones.

+### Clay

+Clay is similar to Notespace in several aspects, such as relying on [Kindly](https://github.com/scicloj/kindly) for specifying the kinds of visualizations.
+It is rather easy to convert Notespace projects to Clay projects.

+Clay offers a more basic, and hopefully simple and robust, approach.
+Notespace addresses more delicate questions of user interaction, that seem less pressing to solve.
+They could still be useful, and hopefully we will come back to them.

+If you are writing a new project, it is recommended to try Clay.
+If you are maintaining existing projects with Notespace, please reach out, and we could discuss how to support your needs.

+### Notespace versions

+Version 4 is the most recent version and is in alpha stage.

+Version 3 and Version 2 has been used in some projects.
+We are not planning to develop them further, but please reach out if you need any support.

 ## What is it?

 This tool is an attempt to answer the following question: can we have a notebook-like experience in Clojure without leaving one's favourite editor?

 See this recorded [Overview](https://www.youtube.com/watch?v=uICA2SDa-ws).

-## Status

-Version 4 is actively developed and in alpha stage.
-If you are new to Notespace, this is the version we recommend trying out.

-Version 3 and Version 2 has been used in some projects.
-We are not planning to develop them further, but please reach out if you need any support.

 ## Versions